 It’s essential to be aware of the potential complications of cerebral palsy so individuals can detect symptoms and begin management as early as possible.

 By minimizing the progression of complications, individuals may significantly improve their quality of life.

 This article will guide you through various complications individuals with CP might experience and effective ways to manage them.

 Individuals with cerebral palsy are susceptible to a wide range of complications.

-You’re about to learn 9 frequently occurring complications among individuals with cerebral palsy.
+Below are 9 frequently occurring complications among individuals with cerebral palsy.

 1. Difficulty Controlling Movements

 The most common complication of cerebral palsy is difficulty controlling one’s movements due to abnormal muscle tone.

 Generally, abnormal muscle tone presents itself in the form of an irregular gait or stiff movements.